 About Ken Fisher

 Ken Fisher is the Founder, Executive Chairman and Co-Chief Investment Officer of Fisher Investments.
-He has written the Forbes “Portfolio Strategy” column for over 30 years, making him the longest continuously running columnist in Forbes’ history.
+His prestigious Forbes “Portfolio Strategy” column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
 Ken has appeared on Investment Advisor’s list of 30 most influential people.
 Ken founded Fisher Investments in 1979.
 Fisher Investments manages investment portfolios for high net worth individuals, as well as large corporation accounts, pension plans, foundations and endowments throughout the world.
 It has offices in Camas, Washington and Woodside and San Mateo, California; a branch office in the Dubai International Financial Centre; subsidiaries in the United Kingdom, Japan, and Australia; and a joint venture in Germany.

 The Ken Fisher Philosophy